Auditory processing disorder: Definitions

-in 2005 The American Speech-Language-Hearing Association (ASHA) published "Central Auditory Processing Disorders" as an update to the 1996 "Central Auditory Processing: Current Status of Research and Implications for Clinical Practice".
+in 2005 the American Speech–Language–Hearing Association published "Central Auditory Processing Disorders" as an update to the 1996 publication, "Central Auditory Processing: Current Status of Research and Implications for Clinical Practice".
 The American Academy of Audiology has released more current practice guidelines related to the disorder.
-ASHA formally defines APA as "a difficulty in the efficiency and effectiveness by which the central nervous system (CNS) utilizes auditory information."
+ASHA formally defines APD as "a difficulty in the efficiency and effectiveness by which the central nervous system (CNS) utilizes auditory information."

-In 2018, the British Society of Audiology published a "position statement and practice guidance" on auditory processing disorder (APD) updated its definition of APD.
+In 2018, the British Society of Audiology published a "position statement and practice guidance" on auditory processing disorder and updated its definition of APD.
 According to the Society, APD refers to the inability to process speech and on-speech sounds.

 Auditory processing disorder can be developmental or acquired.
-It may result from ear infections, head injuries or neurodevelopmental delays that affect processing of auditory information.
+It may result from ear infections, head injuries, or neurodevelopmental delays that affect processing of auditory information.
 This can include problems with: "...sound localization and lateralization (see also binaural fusion); auditory discrimination; auditory pattern recognition; temporal aspects of audition, including temporal integration, temporal discrimination (e.g., temporal gap detection), temporal ordering, and temporal masking; auditory performance in competing acoustic signals (including dichotic listening); and auditory performance with degraded acoustic signals".

 The Committee of UK Medical Professionals Steering the UK Auditory Processing Disorder Research Program have developed the following working definition of auditory processing disorder: "APD results from impaired neural function and is characterized by poor recognition, discrimination, separation, grouping, localization, or ordering of speech sounds.
 It does not solely result from a deficit in general attention, language or other cognitive processes."